patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/README.md

 - **Database Selection**:<br>
     - For SQLite, specify the path to the SQLite database file.
     - For MariaDB, provide the database host, username, password, and database name.
+    - For PostgreSQL, provide the database host, username, password, database name, and optionally the port (default: 5432).
 - **Command-line execution**:<br>
   Execute the script from a command-line interface using the appropriate options.